almazarrafael/Pomodoro-Timer/README.md

 # Pomoodoro Timer

 ## description
-Python pomodoro timer based on PyQt5
+Customizable pomodoro timer with different modes built on PyQt5 to be used with the Pomodoro technique for studying.

 ## function